yumozi/gamini/README.md

 brew install ffmpeg
 ```

 On the first run, macOS will prompt you to grant permissions to your terminal app or IDE (e.g. Terminal, VS Code, etc).
-Go to **System Settings > Privacy & Security** and enable the following for your terminal:
+Follow the instructions, or go to **System Settings > Privacy & Security** and enable the following for your terminal:

 - **Accessibility** — required for the input controller to send keyboard/mouse events to games
 - **Screen Recording** — required for ffmpeg to capture screen content